research-iobserve/cocome-selenium-workloads/README.md

 To execute the different workloads two parameters are needed.

--phantomjs to set the path to the phantomjs browser, <br> e.g. `-phantomjs /usr/lib/phantomjs/` <br>
+-phantomjs to set the path to the phantomjs browser, <br> e.g. `-phantomjs /usr/lib/phantomjs/phantomjs` <br>
 -workloads to define the workloads that should be executed, <br>
-e.g. `-workloads workload1,workload2` or `-workloads workload1  -workloads workload2`
+e.g. `-workloads workload1,workload2` or `-workloads workload1  -workloads workload2` <br>

+E.g. to execute the Test workload: <br>
+`java -jar build/libs/selenium-experiment-workloads-1.0.jar -phantomjs /usr/lib/phantomjs/phantomjs -workloads Test`

+### Workload Overview
+-print_workloads if used, simply prints all available workloads <br> E.g.: `java -jar build/libs/selenium-experiment-workloads-1.0.jar -print_workloads`

 ### Optional Parameters
 -url sets the url of the tested service, default is https://172.17.0.2:8181 for the CoCoME frontend from our [experiment](https://github.com/research-iobserve/cocome-experiment) <br>
--runs the number of times each workload is repeated to increase statiscal relevance, default is 5 <br> -print_workloads if used, simply prints all available workloads <br>
+-runs the number of times each workload is repeated to increase statiscal relevance, default is 5 <br>

 # Implementation of new Workloads